-- o Educators can only administer medication orally (mouth), aurally (ear), inhaled or topically (skin). - Medication must only be administered to one child at a time - Hand hygiene and standard infection prevention and control precautions should be adhered to prior to, during and after the administration for each child. - Two educators will administer the medication.
-One of these educators must have approved First Aid qualifications in accordance with current legislation and regulations. - Both Educators will check the medication record & the medication container to ensure: - The Right child - The Right medication - The Right Dosage - The Right method of administration - The Right information is documented - o Both educators will complete & sign the medication record - o If a medication has not been administered (including when the child has refused to take the medication, or a dose has been missed) then the parent must be notified immediately to determine if alternative arrangements can be made.
+- Educators can only administer medication orally (mouth), aurally (ear), inhaled or topically (skin). - o Medication must only be administered to one child at a time - Hand hygiene and standard infection prevention and control precautions should be adhered to prior to, during and after the administration for each child. - o Two educators will administer the medication.
+One of these educators must hold a Diploma qualification. - Both Educators will check the medication record & the medication container to ensure: - The Right child - The Right medication - The Right Dosage - The Right method of administration - The Right information is documented - o Both educators will complete & sign the medication record - o If a medication has not been administered (including when the child has refused to take the medication, or a dose has been missed) then the parent must be notified immediately to determine if alternative arrangements can be made.
 A medication advice form (hsp 157) must also be completed and a copy forwarded to the parent.
 Notify the Responsible Person on duty.